 Which identity theft protection is the better value?

-Aura is a more budget friendly options, and comes with more features for its price.
-It offers $1 million per person in identity theft insurance, for up to $5 million for a family.
+Aura is a more budget-friendly option and comes with more security features for its price.
+It offers $1 million per person in identity theft insurance, with a maximum coverage of up to $5 million for a family.

 ![]() Our Pick